vyang14/regex-tutorial-CS-vyang/README.md

 * <code>[^]</code> - **Negated Set** - Match any characters not inside of the brackets.

-* <code>[a-e</code> - **Range** - Matches any characters that contains a character code between the two specified characters included between the brackets.
+* <code>[a-e]</code> - **Range** - Matches any characters that contains a character code between the two specified characters included between the brackets.

-        In this case, this would search for all letters from 'a' to 'e'
+        In this case, this would search for all letters from 'a' to 'e'.

 ### The OR Operator